TefiC/popular-movies-app-udacity/README.md

 #### Handling errors
 ---

-- **No internet connection:**  If there no internet connection available, a dialog box will alert the user.
+- **No internet connection:**  If there is no internet connection available, a dialog box will alert the user.
 If the app has loaded data previously, this data will remain responsive but the user won't be able to request new data until there is an internet connection.

     If the user had no internet connection and no data was loaded previously but he/she reconnects and restarts the app, data will be fetched automatically.